zandaqo/compago/doc/API.md

 <dl>
 <dt><a href="#Controller">Controller</a> ⇐ <code>LitElement</code></dt>
 <dd><p>The Controller in MVC.
-It manages its Model and View while handling user interactions.
-Controller handles user input through DOM events and updates its Model accordingly.
-It listens to updates on its Model to re-render its View.</p>
+Controller handles user input through DOM events and updates its Model accordingly.</p>
 </dd>
 <dt><a href="#ModelArray">ModelArray</a> ⇐ <code>Array</code></dt>
 <dd><p>Manages an ordered set of models providing methods to create, sort, and remove of the models.</p>
 </dd>
 <dt><a href="#Model">Model</a> ⇐ <code>EventTarget</code></dt>
 <dd><p>The Model in MVC.
+Implemented as a proxy based observable on top of EventTarget, i.e. it monitors changes to attributes (including nested objects and arrays) and emits events with relevant data when a change occurs.
-It manages data and business logic.
-Models handle synchronization with a persistence layer through storage controllers and notify subscribers through events when their data is changed.</p>
+Models also handle synchronization with a persistence layer through given storage controllers.</p>
 </dd>
 <dt><a href="#RemoteStorage">RemoteStorage</a> ⇐ <code>EventTarget</code></dt>
 <dd><p>Facilitates interaction with a REST server through the Fetch API.</p>